 The main reason is that older people experience a decline in body coordination.

 However, cardio exercising can lessen the possibility of falling.
 Functional cardio exercising is activities that are done regularly and provides more strength, especially in the smaller stabilizing muscles.

-In other words, cardio after 50, or before, is good for coordination.
+In other words, cardio workouts in middle age, or before, is good for coordination.

 Types of Cardio Workouts for Men and Women After 50

 The best kind of exercise to begin with after 50 is the simple and fun ones.
 You can always choose balance exercises and aerobics.
-The aerobic exercises can be swimming, dancing, biking, hiking, or walking.
+Aerobic exercises include swimming, dancing, biking, hiking, or walking.